-By the height of her commercial career, she recapitulated with the Barbie Aesthetic.
-She used pink and Barbie on her album covers, single covers, photoshoots, and so on.
-It then became clear that she is the Barbie doll running the rap scene.
+By the height of her commercial career, she recapitulated with the Barbie aesthetic, by using pink and Barbie themed concepts for her album covers, single covers, photoshoots, and so on.
+It then became clear that Nicki transmuted into a Barbie doll running the rap scene.

 Barbie Music, Alter-Ego & Lyrics

 Now to her organically crafted fanbase, Barbz- Barbies.
-Back in 2010, Nicki explained the origins of her Barbie Dolls.
+Back in 2010, Nicki Minaj expanded on the origins of her Barbie Dolls.
 She said,

 “It was just one of those things that … I think all girls say it.They call themselves a particular Barbie, like black Barbie or Korean Barbie.
 I don’t know … Barbie’s been such a staple in our culture that as women, no matter what color you are, it’s almost like there’s always a Barbie that you can relate to, especially when they made Barbie’s that went to work, [and so on]. “

 I hope Nicki continues with this aesthetic by building her brand to higher heights.
 I think she can take this brand to a billion-dollar mark if she works it efficiently.
 Nicki already has the “Nicki Effect” embedded and proven every time she wears something, remixes a song, or talks about something.
 Everyone wants to be a Barbie Girl.